 To address situations where analytical load ratings may not provide acceptable results, Section 8 of the AASHTO Manual for Bridge Evaluation provides guidance for load testing as an alternative load rating approach.
 Specifically, the Manual defines two types of load tests:

 Diagnostic Test – A diagnostic test is used to modify a rating developed through an analytical model.
-As a result, a key requirement for the use of a diagnostic test is that a model of acceptable accuracy be available for the bridge in question.
+As a result, a key requirement for the use of a diagnostic test is that a model of acceptable accuracy be developed for the bridge in question.
 In a typical application, the model is used to estimate the strain at the critical (governing) location under a single truck.
 The strain at this critical location caused by the same truck used in the analysis is then measured during a load test.
-The model is corrected by multiplying its results by the ratio of predicted-to-measured response, thus bringing the prediction at the critical location into agreement with the measurement (see the following section for a discussion of shortcomings of this approach).
+The model output is corrected by multiplying its results by the ratio of measured-to-predicted response, thus bringing the prediction at the critical location into agreement with the measurement (see the following section for a discussion of shortcomings of this approach).

 Proof Test – Proof tests involve the application of large load levels, with successful performance being defined as a lack of damage to the structure.
-These tests are carried out without the need of an analytical model as the load rating is derived as the largest load resisted without damaging the bridge.
-According to the AASHTO MBE, during a proof test “a bridge is subjected to specific loads, and observations are made to determine if the bridge carries these loads without damage.
+These tests are carried out without the need of an analytical model as the load rating is derived from the largest load resisted without damaging the bridge.
+According to the AASHTO Manual for Bridge Evaluation MBE, during a proof test “a bridge is subjected to specific loads, and observations are made to determine if the bridge carries these loads without damage.
 The proof test is terminated when: (a) a predetermined maximum load has been reached, or (b) the bridge exhibits the onset of nonlinear behavior or other visible signs of distress.”

 Drexel University, 3141 Chestnut Street, Philadelphia, PA 19104, © All Rights Reserved.
 Version 3.0